-IDC will return in 2018 with classes commencing from Tuesday the 16th of January 2018.
+IDC returns in 2018 with classes commencing January.

-If you would like to teach or lead a session, please:
+If you would like to teach or lead a session, please contact:

 Sydney IDC (Independent Dance Classes) offers weekly classes located conveniently at the ReadyMade Studio in Ultimo.

 Classes run every Tuesday so there are lots of opportunities to teach as well!
 The teaching roster will rotate every 1–2 weeks and we welcome young artists to lead a class.
 If you are interested please drop us an email with potential dates; a short class description (max 100 words); and a short bio (max 100 words).

 Come and connect at IDC with independent dance makers and teachers.

 IDC 2018 is supported by Creative City Sydney, City of Sydney.

 All proceeds go straight to the guest teacher!

 *Click on the teacher to read more about them and their class.

 Rosslyn (Roz) Wythes’ artistic practice encompasses performance, choreography, improvisation, teaching, yoga, Vipassana meditation and water colouring.